MeSentreprise/Youtube_API_TEST/README.md

 # Test => The First API Test

 **1. Libs**:
-Libs are created from me, Google.py and Upload.py are here just tO simplify my code.
+Libs are created from me, Google.py and Upload.py are here just to simplify my code.
 Upload.py have a function that can upload a video on youtube: *Upload_Video(title,description,selfdeclaredforkids)*